 My research team focuses on surfaces, interfaces and coatings technology for energy applications.
-My research interest lies in the understanding of novel materials manufacturing processes specifically High Velocity Oxy-Fuel thermal spray, cold gas dynamic spray and laser cladding for high value engineering applications.
+My research interest lies in the understanding of novel materials manufacturing processes specifically Thermal spray and cold gas dynamic spray for high value engineering applications.
 Process-microstructure-properties relationship is at the heart of my research.
 My latest research focus is in suspension and solution precursor thermal spraying to manufacture 10-50 um thin functional coatings from sub-micron to nanometer range feedstock particles.
 We are currently working with axial and radial injection high velocity oxy-fuel (HVOF) thermal spray, axial injection suspension plasma spray, high pressure cold spray and low pressure cold spray technologies.

 We have recently developed comprehensive environmental test facilities to evaluate the performance of various coatings in type I and II hot corrosion, superheated steam oxidation, erosion-corrosion test, thermal cycling and high velocity steam impact.
 Our bespoke test facilities also include room temperature to 1000 C sliding wear test rigs.
-I am a member of the Cleaner Fossil Energy and Carbon Capture Technology Research Group and an associate member of the Advanced Materials Research Group.
+I am part of the Advanced Materials Research Group.

 I received a PhD in Materials Manufacturing from the University of Nottingham, which was followed by an MSc in Manufacturing Engineering.
-In my doctoral research, I investigated the high strain-rate deformation of titanium alloys using a novel cold gas dynamic spraying (a near net shape/additive manufacturing) technique in collaboration with The Welding Institute (TWI).
+In my doctoral research, I investigated the high strain-rate deformation of titanium alloys using a novel cold gas dynamic spraying (a near net shape/additive manufacturing) technique.
 The process is still at its early stages and has the potential to be established as a high deposition rate additive manufacturing technique.
 My contribution to the scientific community was to propose a novel bonding mechanisms in the solid-state particle deformation.
 I am also a graduate in Mechanical Engineering.

 Following my doctoral research, I worked as a research fellow (academic) at the Cranfield University, where my research was focused on high temperature performance of advanced materials and coatings for low carbon power generation technologies.
 I was involved in developing high velocity oxy-fuel coatings, plasma spraying coatings, laser deposited coatings, as well as diffusion slurry coatings for ultra supercritical power plants and biomass fired boilers.
-I designed a programme of research for two large TSB funded projects (ASPECT and ASPIRE) and implemented the research plan on a large EU FP7 funded project (NEXTGENPOWER).
+I designed a programme of research for two large TSB funded projects and implemented the research plan on a large EU FP7 funded project .
 I was the course director for MSc in Offshore and Ocean Technology with Materials Engineering.